Updated · Dec 03, 2022

 It can vary greatly for different industries, though.
 Some convert more than others, which is perfectly reasonable.
 How many people have browsed yachts or expensive mansions?
 How many of us have actually bought one?

-I’ll dedicate some more time on this fact because it’s a great example of what CR means and what we can achieve with conversion rate optimization (CRO).
+I’ll dedicate some more time to this fact because it’s a great example of what CR means and what we can achieve with conversion rate optimization (CRO).

 In 2007, when Obama’s team created his website, they tried several design options.
 The site was simple enough: media content and a signup button.
 They experimented with four buttons and six different pieces of promotional material (three images and three videos).
 That amounted to a total of 24 versions of the same page.